ruhigit/Property-Search/README.md

 Property-Search
 ===============
-Search for properties in US within the United States.
+Search for real estate properties within the United States.